open-formulieren/formio-builder/README.md

 - Create an issue with a description of the problem or required feature
 - Reference the issue ID in commit messages and pull requests
-- Functionality should be documented in Storybook
+- Functionality must be documented in Storybook
-- Functionality should have interaction tests in Storybook to describe and protect the expected behaviour
+- Functionality must be covered by tests - Jest (unit/integration) tests and/or Storybook
+  interaction tests

 ## Getting started